chromy234test/OutlookAddin/README.md

 # Add-in Command Demo Outlook Add-in jia hao

-The Add-in Command Demo add-in uses the commands model for Outlook add-ins to add buttons to the ribbon.
+The Add-in Command Demo add-in uses the commands model for Outlook add-ins to add buttons to the ribbon. kelivin CY

 ## Prerequsites